 The survey covers both proven mature and semi-mature prospective regions and also enters into shallow-water areas with no or limited drilling activity to date.

 Careful attention to exact well ties provide a reliable cost-efficient dataset enabling explorers to create regional interpretations.
+Gravity and magnetic data has also been acquired and processed for this survey.

 For further information on the Buscador Near-Shore 2D Seismic Survey, please contact us directly.